-The part-time MSW program offers marketable, professional social work education for students interested in a variety of fields of practice, including counseling and therapy, family social work practice, medical social work, geriatric social work, child and adolescent practice, social policy analysis, community organization, and non-profit management.
+The School of Social Work is nationally recognized as a pioneer in rural social work education.
+The Master of Social Work degree is offered on a part-time basis in Beckley, Charleston, Keyser, Martinsburg, and Wheeling.
+The program, offered by the Eberly College of Arts and Sciences, provides marketable, professional social work education for students interested in a variety of fields of practice, including counseling and therapy, family social work practice, medical social work, geriatric social work, child and adolescent practice, social policy analysis, community organization, and non-profit management.

 International students will not be eligible for an I-20 student visa form from West Virginia University for this program.

 State laws regarding distance education vary from state-to-state.
 Residents of other states can check the state authorization page